Blog

 Intellectual Property and Recipe Protection

-Tennessee collaborations should address these questions upfront through comprehensive agreements that specify recipe ownership, usage rights, and confidentiality obligations.
-Without clear documentation, disputes over intellectual property can destroy both the collaboration and the underlying business relationships.
+These questions should be addressed upfront through comprehensive agreements that specify recipe ownership, usage rights, and confidentiality obligations.
+Without clear documentation, disputes over intellectual property can damage both the collaboration and the underlying business relationships.

 Liability and Insurance Considerations